valenti-casas-ilerna/flutter_clock/README.md

-# hello_world
+# Sample Clock Project

-A new Flutter project.
+A simple clock project just to learn some flutter.

 ## Getting Started